DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/06-20 LD Meeting.md

 - These are super high-priority tasks.
 Who tryna do em by Sunday fr?
 They need this to get done so the env. artists can do their work.
 - On a weekly basis, I'm gonna have one (or more) of you guys generate a small list of props that we can use in our levels

-- For the props that are currently on the Miro board,
+- *For the props that are currently on the Miro board, one of you will create in-engine size references for these props*
+- THEN, you guys will continue to set-dress with these size references placeholders.
+- Once we get the models, we'll replace the placeholders with the actual models.

 ### New Special Room Types & Game Design Discussion